Minimal networks for sensor counting problem using discrete Euler calculus: Discrete Euler calculus for functions on posets

 \begin{definition} Let $P$ be a finite poset.
 A {\em filter} $Q$ is a subposet of $P$ closed under the upper order, i.e., if $x \in Q$ and $y \in P$ with $x \leq y$, then $y \in Q$ whenever.
 The prime filter $P_{\geq x}$ for a point $x$ in $P$ is defined by $P_{\geq x}=\{y \in P \mid y \geq x\}$.
 Every filter can be written as a union of some prime filters.
 Let $\F_P$ denote the collection of filters of $P$. \end{definition}

 We can define the dual notion referred to as an {\em ideal} above as a subposet closed under the lower order.
-An ideal of $P$ is a filter of the opposite poset $P^{\op}$; hence, we only consider filters in this paper.
-The dual definitions and propositions provided below can be considered for ideals.
+An ideal of $P$ is a filter of the opposite poset $P^{\op}$; hence, we mainly focus on filters in this paper.
+The dual versions of definitions and propositions provided below can be considered for ideals.

-\begin{remark} A finite poset $P$ can be regarded as a finite space with the topology consisting of filters (ideals).
-Indeed, the category of finite posets and the category of finite $T_0$-spaces are equivalent to each other \cite{Sto66}, \cite{Bar11}; hence, we identify both in this paper.

-As we mentioned earlier, $\chi(P)=\chi(\K(P))$ for a finite poset $P$.
-McCord presented a weak homotopy equivalence $K(P) \to P$ in \cite{McC66}.
-The topological Euler characteristic depending on the homology groups is an invariant with respect to weak homotopy equivalence; therefore, these Euler characteristics (defined as the alternating sum of the rank of the homology groups) are equal.
-It states that the combinatorial Euler characteristic for a finite poset $P$ coincides with the topological one for $P$ as a finite space. \end{remark}

 An important property of the Euler characteristic with respect to filters is the inclusion-exclusion formula.
 If $Q_{1}$ and $Q_{2}$ are filters of a finite poset $P$, then the following equality holds (Corollary 3.4 in \cite{Tan}):